Horror Sub-Genre: Bigfoot, Aliens, Cryptids

 [As usual, all weekly reviews contain serious spoilers]

 First I would like address the IMDb page doesn't list this as a "horror" film in it's list of genre--it clearly is.
 Every horror blog that reviews films has to deal with this issue at some point or other.
 True enough there are some films out there that are not straight out horror--like some thrillers, for example--that clearly warrant reviews on horror blogs; this film certainly does not fall into this category!
 I don't know whether it was the film makers (more on them later) who listed the genres on IMDb, or if it's IMDb that did it.
 Over the years, after Internet Movie Database was acquired by Amazon, they have gotten weird about genres, especially the thin line between some thriller/horror type movies, like Jaws (I can complain about IMDb Pro another time...boring, no?).
-In this case, though I think it was the filmmakers, three of whom are in the film that submitted the genres, which just puzzles me.
-I mean who the hell wouldn't want to brag about making their very own independently home growth (...I mean grown) horror film?
+In this case, though I think it was the filmmakers, three of whom are in the film, that submitted the genres; which just puzzles me.
+Honestly, who the hell wouldn't want to brag about making their very own independently home growth (...I mean grown) horror film?
 The Sci-Fi part fits, but so, too would "adventure."
-I will say that the "action" genre does not apply, and boy this certainly not thrilling.
+I will say that the "action" genre does really not apply, and boy this is certainly not thrilling.
 It is clearly a horror film.
-A patchwork horror film, but horror none the least.
+A patchwork horror film, but horror none the less.

 Now on the the film makers: 3 of the actors, Joey Brown, Phillip Ellering and Nathan Ellering wrote the thing; and the Ellering's, whom I can only assume are brothers, directed it.
 I have no idea what kind of equipment it was shot on (and yes I did go to the trouble of trying to find out), but being that it was shot out in actual woods, almost entirely during daylight hours, I would have to assume the equipment wasn't anything close to slightly sophisticated.
 This leads to a great of deal harsh, harsh light in the finished product, and it actually gave me a headache watching it.
 The acting, no surprise, is anything but stellar!